 The Company also has lease arrangements with lease and non-lease components.
 The Company elected the practical expedient not to separate non-lease components from lease components for the Company's real estate and automobile leases.
 Additionally, the Company applied a portfolio approach to effectively account for the operating lease ROU assets and lease liabilities for the Company's automobile leases.
-The Company elected to apply the short-term lease measurement and recognition exemption in which ROU assets and lease liabilities are not recognized for short-term leases.
+The Company elected to apply the short-term lease measurement and recognition exemption in which ROU assets and lease liabilities are not recognized for leases with terms of 12 months or less.